Virginia

 Voters who do not bring a form of ID to the polls, and do not sign an ID Confirmation Statement, will be given the opportunity to vote a provisional ballot.
 Once you complete the provisional ballot, you will be given written instructions from the election official on how to submit a copy of your ID so that your vote can be counted.
 All information on how to submit the proper ID will be given at this time.

-You will have until noon on the Friday following the election to deliver a copy of the ID, or sign and submit an ID Confirmation Statement, to the local election board in order for the provisional ballot to be counted.
 You can submit your ID, or signed ID Confirmation Statement, through fax, email, in person or through the USPS or a commercial delivery service.
-The copy of the ID, or signed ID Confirmation Statement, must be delivered by noon on Friday, a Friday postmark does not count.
+The copy of the ID, or signed ID Confirmation Statement, must be delivered by noon on Friday.
+A Friday postmark does not count.

 Provisions for Voters with Disabilities

-Any person, regardless disability status, has the right to register to vote at any office or agency that provides such a service.
-These offices include but are not limited to: Department of Health (VDH), Department of Social Services (DSS), Department of Mental Health (DMHRSAR), Department for Rehabilitation Services (DRS), Department for the Deaf and Hard of Hearing (VDDHH), and the Department for the Blind and Vision Impaired (DBVI).
+These offices include but are not limited to: Department of Health, Department of Social Services, Department of Mental Health, Department for Rehabilitation Services, Department for the Deaf and Hard of Hearing, and the Department for the Blind and Vision Impaired.

 Your local registrar's office also has registration forms and should be able to accommodate any special needs.
 In addition, you can download a voter registration form from the state board of elections website.